IBM-Automation-SPGI/apic-pot-v3/Event-EndPoint/lab2/ReadMe.md

     ![](../images/devp13a.png)

-1. We now will select the app that we created to subscribe to this.
+1. We now will select the app that we created to subscribe to this Plan.

     ![](../images/devp14.png)